floundernews/floundernews.github.io/_articles/2021/12/2021-12-15-disappointing-midterm-marks.md

 Students replaced their usual wave gestures with close contact hugs without masks in an attempt to comfort each other.
 Administration reprimanded this behaviour and called for a school-wide assembly in the cafeteria on the importance of following COVID safety guidelines.

 “Seems awfully crowded, but this assembly is of the utmost importance,” a teacher remarked.

-Several students attempted to take their own lives by licking a known coronavirus patient.

 {% include image.html image=page.image %}